-These are the Terms and Conditions of Aerial Collective Ltd, a company registered in England and Wales with company number 299031 and registered office Building 425, Duxford airfield, Duxford, Cambridgeshire, CB22 4QR, United Kingdom.
-Throughout these Terms and Conditions, the words “we”, “us” and “our” refer to Aerial Collective Ltd, and the words “you” and “your” refer to you, the customer.
+These are the Terms and Conditions of Propshop Limited (t/a Aerial Collective), a company registered in England and Wales with company number 299031 and registered office Building 425, Duxford airfield, Duxford, Cambridgeshire, CB22 4QR, United Kingdom.
+Throughout these Terms and Conditions, the words “we”, “us” and “our” refer to Aerial Collective, and the words “you” and “your” refer to you, the customer.

 A 1) Terms of Access